-Robert D. Bullard is the former Dean of the Barbara Jordan-Mickey Leland School of Public Affairs at Texas Southern University 2011-2016, he is currently Distinguished Professor of Urban Planning and Environmental Policy and Administration of Justice.
+Robert D. Bullard is the former Dean of the Barbara Jordan-Mickey Leland School of Public Affairs at Texas Southern University 2011-2016, he is currently Distinguished Professor of Urban Planning and Environmental Policy.
 Prior to coming to TSU he was founding Director of the Environmental Justice Resource Center at Clark Atlanta University.
 He has been described as the father of environmental justice.
 He received his Ph.D. degree from Iowa State University.
 He is the author of seventeen books that address sustainable development, environmental racism, urban land use, industrial facility siting, community reinvestment, housing, transportation, climate justice, emergency response, smart growth, and regional equity.

 Professor Bullard was featured in the July 2007 CNN People You Should Know, Bullard: Green Issue is Black and White.
 In 2008, Newsweek named him one of 13 Environmental Leaders of the Century.
 And that same year, Co-op America honored him with its Building Economic Alternatives Award (BEA).
 In 2010, The Grio named him one of the “100 Black History Makers in the Making” and Planet Harmony named him one of Ten African American Green Heroes.”